chinmaya-kumar-behera/shopping-cart/README.md

 - Users can view their past orders and order details.
 - Order history includes product details, order status, and payment information.

+### Dark and Light Mode
+- Implemented dark and light mode for better user experience.
+- Users can switch between modes based on their preference.

 ## Technologies Used

 - **Frontend:** React.js, Tailwind CSS, Redux